engrlakshmi/Sentimental-Analysis/README.md

 4. Monitor brand reputation: By monitoring customer feedback, businesses can quickly identify and address any issues that may arise, such as negative reviews or complaints.

+A streamlit app is developed to predict the sentiments based on the review comments.